Stephen Bollenbach: 1995–1995 Disney

 In 1995, Bollenbach replaced Richard Nanula as the CFO for Disney.
 In this position, he crafted Disney's $19-billion deal to buy Capital Cities/ABC in 1995.

 1996–2007 Hilton

 Bollenbach was the co-chairman and chief executive officer of Hilton Hotels Corporation beginning in February 1996.
 He was the first person outside the Hilton Family to hold this position.

 Bollenbach aimed to expand Hilton's gaming holdings through acquisitions, especially in Atlantic City, where Hilton had no presence.
 Bally Entertainment, with five casinos, including two in Atlantic City, was a natural target.
 Its midscale clientele, heavy on slots revenue, would provide balance to the volatility of Hilton's high-end baccarat players.
 Hilton beat out ITT Corporation with an offer of $2 billion in stock plus $1 billion of assumed debt, and the purchase closed in December 1996.
+Following the merger between Ladbrokes plc and Hilton Group plc in the United Kingdom, Peter George served as group chief executive of Hilton Group plc.
+George and Bollenbach worked to create the strategic alliance in 1997 between Hilton Hotels Corporation and Hilton International (the lodging subsidiary of Hilton Group.)
+This alliance ultimately paved the way for the 2006 acquisition of Hilton International by Hilton Hotels Corporation.
 In 2007, Bollenbach left after making the sale of Hilton to The Blackstone Group for $26 Billion.